soumende1/BehavioralCloning/README.md

 python drive.py model.h5 run1

-## To create a video of from the above images
+## To create a videofrom the above images

-The image file name from above is a timestamp of when the image was seen..
-This information is used by video.py to create a chronological video of the agent driving.
+The image file name from above has a timestamp of when the images were seen..
+This information is used by video.py to create a chronological video of the agent driving by the following script

 python video.py run1